Organic Echinacea Root

 According to some research Echinacea may shorten the duration of colds.
 One large clinical trial suggested a specific echinacea formulation was as effective as a prescription drug to treat influenza, with fewer side effects, if taken within 24-48 hours of the first symptoms.
 Additionally, Echinacea has also been found to contain polysaccharides, glycoproteins, and alkylamides - all of which have shown immune boosting properties.
 Animal models suggest that Echinacea may have wound-healing properties too, but studies have not been conducted in humans.

-For more information about health benefits of Burdock and other types of herbs, and for direct sources of the above information, check out our Herbal Tea Health Benefits page!
+For more information about health benefits of Echinacea and other types of herbs, and for direct sources of the above information, check out our Herbal Tea Health Benefits page!

 Please note: the information above is for educational purposes only and has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.